al-nf/acm-wiki/public/tutorials/python.md

 ```

 Another note is that Python uses indentation to determine what is inside the function and what is not.
 This is different from most languages, which use curly braces `{}` to denote the start and end of a function.
 Python also doesn't use `;` to end lines, you simply just end the line.
 This makes Python easy for beginners to learn and read.
 Also, as seen in the above code, denote comments using `#` for single line comments.
 However, there is no multi-line comment, so you must use `#` for each line (Hint: in VSCode, highlight the lines and press `Ctrl+/` to comment them all at once).

+## Putting It All Together
+Now that we have covered the basics of Python, let's put it all together in a simple program.

+Your job is to make a simple number guessing game.
+The program should generate a random number between 1 and 100, and the user should guess the number.
+The program should tell the user if their guess is too high or too low, and keep track of the number of attempts it took to guess the correct number.
+Once the user guesses the correct number, the program should print a congratulatory message with the number of attempts it took.

+So, start by creating a new Python file and writing the code for the number guessing game.
+There are many ways to implement this, so feel free to get creative with it!

+Once you are finished or need some help, check out the final program below.
+Good luck!